Professional learning community (PLC)

 What Are Professional Learning Communities?

 It has been interesting to observe the growing popularity of the term professional learning community.
 In fact, the term has become so commonplace and has been used so ambiguously to describe virtually any loose coupling of individuals who share a common interest in education that it is in danger of losing all meaning.
 This lack of precision is an obstacle to implementing PLC processes because, as Mike Schmoker observes, “clarity precedes competence” (2004a, p.
 85).
-Thus, we begin this handbook with an attempt to clarify our meaning of the term.
+Thus, we begin with an attempt to clarify our meaning of the term.
 To those familiar with our past work, this step may seem redundant, but we are convinced that redundancy can be a powerful tool in effective communication, and we prefer redundancy to ambiguity.

 A Focus on Learning